martavp/pypsa-in-prime/README.md

 Failing to do so, would result in the `purge` rule being run, which deletes your entire `results` and `resources` folders.

+### Alternative to "snakemake_cluster"
+Using the "snakemake_cluster" settings will allocate jobs to computing nodes randomly.
+If many jobs are run in parallel, it might conflict with other PRIME users who might have less modularizable work and therefore requires more continuous memory to be available.
+An alternative procedure could be the following:

+a1) Create new screen:
+> screen

+a2) Use srun to create a new job:
+> srun -p q64 --job-name "pypsa-eur" --ntasks=1 --cpus-per-task=4 --mem=100gb --time=4:00:00 --pty bash
+(here, I am using the q64 node, assigning a name of the job "pypsa-eur", the total memory allogcated is 100gb, and max duration is 4 hours)

+a3) when mounted to the computing node (check that you are not still on the front node!), the run snakemake:
+> snakemake -j 10

 ## Typical Errors
 Here are some solutions to errors that you may encounter when working with PyPSA-Eur-Sec on Prime.